 Figure 2 shows examples of video transfer processing.
 When video providers want to change the video frame or bit rates to adapt to the amount of available resources, the video is processed before input.
 Users too can change the frame or bit rate.
 In that case, video is processed after output.
 Protocols and the video format can be changed at the video providers' request.
-For ex-
+For example, video providers use the